- How it Works

-While commonly associated with age, reduced contrast sensitivity could also be an indication of a more serious health issues, including:
+While commonly associated with age, reduced contrast sensitivity could also be an indication of more serious health issues, including:

-Results from the Pelli Robson contrast sensitivity test will determine if your level of contrast sensitivity is a result of a refractive error or if the issue that may need to be corrected with special glasses or in serious cases, surgery.
+Results from the Pelli Robson contrast sensitivity test will determine if your level of contrast sensitivity is a result of a refractive error or if the issue may need to be corrected with special glasses or in serious cases, surgery.

-When opting to address issues of reduced visual contrast sensitivity with eye wear, your optometrist will often suggest or prescribe a corrective lens that has a yellow filter to better support your ability to detect differences in contrast.
+When opting to address issues of reduced visual contrast sensitivity with eyewear, your optometrist will suggest or prescribe a corrective lens that has a yellow filter to better support your ability to detect differences in contrast.

 Most optometrists will also recommend anti-reflective coating for prescription lenses.
 Many people report improved vision in low-light conditions while wearing lenses treated with anti-reflective coating.

 Testing can be done at home using your smartphone!
 With the EyeQue Insight, you are empowered to track your vision at home anytime with three tests: visual acuity, contrast sensitivity, and color blindness.
 All you need is the device, free app download (myEyeQueVA), and your iOS or Android smartphone